-I recently had one of our customers ask me an important question as he prepares to take over his family’s job shop:
+I recently had one of our customers ask me an important question about job shop growth as he prepares to take over his family’s job shop:

 “What keeps shops from growing past a certain point and what/where is that point?”

 The first part of the question is addressed by common roadblocks outlined below.
 Regarding the point where most shops stall, there are over 30,000 US job shops and contract manufacturers with the vast majority of them falling under $10M in revenue.
 I usually see job shops stall somewhere less than $5M in revenue (which is also shown in the image below provided by ProtoLabs).

 Exploring why shops stall, here are some common roadblocks:

 In the job shops Jay Jacobs and I have seen and visited, the owner becomes the bottleneck.
 Typically not trained in business, these highly skilled owners try to do too much themselves.
 They have not learned how to move from a “Rugged Individualist” to the “Team Head Coach” and empower their team.
 Delegation is a learned ability and it takes a conscious effort to develop the trust required to delegate (Paperless Parts is developing a program to help job shop owners learn how to become a Team Head Coach – contact us for more information).

 Sooner or later the shop simply runs out of room to add equipment.
 A shop may have the option to rearrange equipment but this expense may be viewed as too costly (note: many banks will lend for this type of expansion, particularly if new machinery is purchased at the same time).
 If more space in the current shop is not available, a shop can move to a larger space.
 However if a shop owner also owns the building, it is often difficult mentally to make a move to a new building.
 Another option, which requires developing the team first, is to add shifts and or run lights out.
 This is the potential difference between a $3M and a $9M operation in the same footprint.